The Data Lifecycle

 Data (and associated files like documentation) need to be managed throughout the life cycle.

-Adapted from the UK Data Archive.
+Graphic adapted from the UK Data Archive.

 Why is the lifecycle important to data creators?